 Let's face it, that conversation would never take place here on planet earth where unrealistic expectations crash head-on with reality more often than I care to admit.
 Actually, conversations such as this had become the norm around our house: him shouting about things like the hair and the fact that I had stopped cooking for him altogether and me trying to find some peace among the searing bullets of his disappointment.

 What had happened to civility?
 Was it gone for ever?
 I wondered, as I searched my face for other unwanted foliage.

 More advice for moving on From YourTango Experts:

-- The SIMPLE 5-Step Guide To Breaking Up With A Man (The Right Way)
+- The 5-Step Guide To Breaking Up With A Man Like A Freaking ADULT

 - Why Can't I Stop Thinking About My Ex?